kuzzleio/kuzzle/doc/2/framework/classes/backend-controller/register/index.md

 # `register()`

-Registers a new controller.
+Registers a new API controller on the fly.

 ::: info
-This method can only be used before application startup.
+This method can only be used before the application is started.
 :::

 ```ts